Skip to Content

 Getting creative while putting them up around your house is super fun.
 You can go focus on a theme like Minions, the Grinch, Elf, or anything you come up with.
 Buying new decorations will cost money, but it’s an investment.

-But, another incredibly cool (and totally free) thing to do is to put on a jacket and go out on a long walk (or drive) around the neighborhood on the hunt for the best lights display in the area you live in.
+But another incredibly cool (and totally free) activity is to put on a jacket and go for a long walk (or drive) around the neighborhood in search of the best lights display.

-You can even make a game of it and rate each house’s light display and decide what the best one was!
+You can even make a game of it, rate each house’s light display, and decide which one is the best!

 2. Follow Santa’s Journey Around The World